YouTube Streaming Cannot Be Started

 We will explain situations where live streaming could not start properly because a stream was not created on the YouTube Live Dashboard.

-The current error message is displayed in the following two situations:
+The current error message is displayed in the following three situations:

 When less than 24 hours have passed since you completed verifying your channel for live streaming on YouTube.

-The second case refers to the error that occurs if less than 24 hours have passed since you completed YouTube channel verification for live streaming.
+1. When less than 24 hours have passed since you completed verifying your channel for live streaming on YouTube.

 To live stream on YouTube, a stream must be created on your YouTube channel.
 If your YouTube channel has more than 50 subscribers, the PRISM app can create a stream using YouTube’s API, which is available to third-party apps like PRISM.